MediWound (NASDAQ:MDWD) Posts Earnings Results, Beats Expectations By $0.01 EPS

-MediWound (NASDAQ:MDWD) issued its quarterly earnings data on Monday.
-The biopharmaceutical company reported ($0.12) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.13) by $0.01, MarketWatch Earnings reports.
-MediWound had a negative return on equity of 171.14% and a negative net margin of 38.43%.
-During the same period last year, the company posted ($0.07) EPS.
+MediWound (NASDAQ:MDWD) announced its quarterly earnings results on Monday.
+The biopharmaceutical company reported ($0.12) EPS for the quarter, topping analysts’ consensus estimates of ($0.13) by $0.01, MarketWatch Earnings reports.
+MediWound had a negative net margin of 38.43% and a negative return on equity of 171.14%.
+During the same period last year, the firm earned ($0.07) earnings per share.

-Several hedge funds have recently bought and sold shares of the company.
-Morgan Stanley raised its stake in shares of MediWound by 12.4% in the third quarter.
-Morgan Stanley now owns 85,947 shares of the biopharmaceutical company’s stock worth $287,000 after purchasing an additional 9,497 shares during the last quarter.
-Jane Street Group LLC purchased a new stake in MediWound during the third quarter valued at $38,000.
-Finally, Goldman Sachs Group Inc. purchased a new stake in MediWound during the third quarter valued at $48,000.
-Hedge funds and other institutional investors own 13.06% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Morgan Stanley raised its holdings in MediWound by 12.4% in the 3rd quarter.
+Morgan Stanley now owns 85,947 shares of the biopharmaceutical company’s stock valued at $287,000 after buying an additional 9,497 shares during the period.
+Goldman Sachs Group Inc. acquired a new position in shares of MediWound during the third quarter worth about $48,000.
+Finally, Jane Street Group LLC acquired a new position in shares of MediWound during the third quarter worth about $38,000.
+Institutional investors and hedge funds own 13.06% of the company’s stock.

 MediWound Ltd. is a biopharmaceutical company engaging in the development, manufacture, and commercialization of products to address needs in the fields of severe burns, chronic wounds, and other hard-to-heal wounds.
 Its product is NexoBrid.
 The company was founded by Lior Rosenberg and Marian Gorecki in 2001 and is headquartered in Yavne, Israel.